By Madeline Bocaro

 He was born Kimitake Haraoka, a delicate boy (bullied in school) raised in isolation and exposed to the arts and culture by his highly over-protective grandmother.

 Mishima lived by the code of the Samurai spirit.
 He transformed his frail stature through body-building.
 Portrayal of his homosexuality was restricted by his wife in biographies and in the cinematic interpretation of his life – but anyone familiar with his works was not in the dark about this.

 At age 45 Mishima staged a military coup with members of a private army that he had assembled.
 He committed ritual suicide by seppuku (切腹, ‘cutting belly’) on Nov.
 25, 1970 in the prime of his physical fitness.
 This was the culmination of his psychological nihilism, incorporating his conservative views and a lifelong denouncement of Japan’s postwar decadence and influence of the West.
-His mission was to restore purity to Japan, not unlike Travis Bickle’s quest to right the wrongs of New York City in 1977.
-It makes sense that the film about Mishima was directed by Paul Schrader, who also directed Taxi Driver.
+His mission was to restore purity to Japan, not unlike Robert DeNiro’s character Travis Bickle’s quest to right the wrongs of New York City in the film Taxi Driver (1977).
+It makes sense that the film about Mishima was directed by Paul Schrader, who co-wrote the screenplays for the Martin Scorcese films Taxi Driver and Raging Bull.
 (See below.)